 Ronnie M. Lajoie

+All that changed in May 1991, when Ronnie flew 2000 miles on a whim and a prayer to attend the 1991 International Space Development Conference (ISDC).
 There, he met hundreds of people who not only shared his dream, but were also living it!
 (Thank you Carol and Joe Redfield!)
-Ronnie joined NSS right there at ISDC and has been an increasingly active member ever since.
+Ronnie joined NSS shortly thereafter and has been an increasingly active member ever since.
 He quickly learned that the democratic NSS and its inclusive chapter system provides an excellent training ground to turn a space acolyte into a space leader.

 Ronnie joined the NSS top leadership in 2000, when he was elected to a four year term on the NSS Board of Directors.
 In addition to his fiduciary duties as a Director, including being a Buzz Aldrin Council level donor, Mr. Lajoie also served on the Public Affairs Committee (to promote and further develop the NSS Roadmap) and on the Policy Committee.
 He also served an interim term as NSS Secretary.

 In 2004, Ronnie chaired his first regional conference, on Exploring and Privateering Space.
 Also in 2004, Mr. Lajoie was assigned to an ad-hoc NSS Governance Committee to review the state of the NSS organization and make recommendations for improvement.
 One key recommendation that was acted upon was the creation of the NSS Corporate Policies document, which codified and improved upon many existing but poorly documented NSS policies and practices, and which established a clear chain of command for NSS operations.

 From 2005 to 2006, Mr. Lajoie served as the initial Chair of the new Internet Services Committee (ISC), and helped to define its relationship with the equally new Web Oversight Committee (WOC).
 He also served as a member of the Membership Committee, where he found common ground with the ISC and his NODAC Project, creating online forms for joining, renewing, or giving an NSS membership.
-Ronnie has since served as the Acting Chair of the ISC and is working with the WOC to bring the NSS Web site into the 21st century.
+Ronnie thereafter served as the Acting Chair of the ISC until 2018 and worked with the WOC to bring the NSS website into the 21st century.